sooyean-hoo/bigbigpuppetfacts_examplelibs/README.md

 There are 3 examples here for each of the possible scenario:

 - xz.rb
   This is the simplest form of the driver.
 This is a ruby implementation of the method.
+The shown by the xz::simple.

   - Driver name
   > The driver name is 'BBPFDrivers::XZ'.
-The driver loads only 1 method: xz.
+The driver loads mainly only 1 method: xz.
+This is abstracted by xz to use the underlying xz::simple.

   - Compressmethods/decompressmethods
   >The method is loaded as a proc under the ruby method `compressmethods`, while its inverse in loaded under the ruby method `decompressmethods`.